A-Kiwams/dragon/README.md

 ## Improve

-If you want to improve Dragon Dashboard, just clone this repo and the create a PR.
+If you want to improve Dragon Dashboard, just clone this repo and create a PR.
 You can always contact me via twitter ([at]henkjurriens) or by email (henk.jurriens[at]gmail.conm)